jxnl/blog/docs/writing/posts/lgtmk.md

 - **Slow Metric**: Collocating human preferences and consulting domain experts.
 - **Still Slow Metric**: AI-generated metrics.
 When using something like GPT4, things can become very slow.
 - **Fast Metrics**: Accuracy, Precision, Recall, MRR, NDCG, are computationally cheap given the labels.

-The goal of any engineer, fundamentally, is to reason about the trade-offs between fast metrics and slow data, and understanding that we need to iterate and oscillate between looking at the data and looking at metrics to improve our systems.## Importance of Speed

-The speed of metrics is really important.
-By this I mean how long it takes for your metrics to perform.
-If you're looking at a metric that takes a long time to compute, you're going to be waiting a long time to iterate on your system.
-Do whatever it takes to make the test that you run and the metrics you build as fast as possible.

-**Example via RAG**

-- **Slow Metric**: Colocating human preferences and asking domain experts.
-- **Still Slow Metric**: AI generated metrics, When using something like GPT4, things can become very slow.
-- **Fast Metrics**: Accuracy, Precision, Recall, MRR, NDCG, are computationally cheap given the labels.

 The goal of any engineer, fundamentally, is to reason about the trade-offs between fast metrics and slow data, and understanding that we need to iterate and oscillate between looking at the data and looking at metrics to improve our systems.